 To begin storing data points using the direct memory storage method, you must be in Immediate Mode.
-If you are not there, press the like Figure 2-20.
+If you are not there, press the we until your screen looks like Figure 2-24.
 Notice the FBR: highlighted by the red box.
 This is a general name to give the group of fiber runs you are testing.
 This can be changed, along with the fiber type.
+You may also ZERO OUT your patch cords from this screen.
+Attach your patch cord(s) to your meter and light source according to the testing method you are using, and press .
+When you change to REL mode by pressing 0 you will notice the display change to read + 0.00 and the units will be dB.

-Press the 12 key to begin direct memory storage.
-Notice the FBR: in Figure 2-21.
-This is the same label as on Figure 2-20.
-You can change this label by pressing multiple times to erase the label and put in your own label.
+Press the [7] key to begin direct memory storage.
+Notice the FBR: in Figure 2-25.
+This is the same label as on Figure 2-24.
+You can change this label by pressing and holding down f1 to erase the label and put in your own label.

 Labels are used to describe a group of runs you are testing.
-For example, you could use FPP1-1: to describe Fiber Patch Panel Number 1 in Rack number 1.
+For example, you could use FPP1: to describe Fiber Patch Panel Number 1 in Rack number 1.
 You would change this name when you move to Patch Panel 2.
-Then you would enter FPP1-2.
+Then you would enter FPP2.
 We always suggest a colon (:) after the label.
 This is for a reason.

-Notice the label in Figure 2-20.
+Notice the label in Figure 2-24.
 It has the number 00 behind it.
 The number 00 denotes the first run in the series.
 From there, the numbers increment automatically, so the second run would have a 01, the third would have a 02, and so on.
 This continues until the number 99, when the software will ask you to enter a new label.
 Let's assume there are more than 100 runs in the first patch panel.
-Using our example above, when the software asks you to enter a new label, enter FPP1-1:1.
-When you start saving data points, they will now look like this: FPP1-1:100.
+Using our example above, when the software asks you to enter a new label, enter FPP1:1.
+When you start saving data points, they will now look like this: FPP1:100.
 The last 00 denotes the first run in the series, but will be labeled so that you know it is part of the same patch panel.

-When you are finished entering your label, press DNE to continue.
+When you are finished entering your label, press MF to continue.